PE Sport Premium

 How will we be spending the Sport Premium Funding and who will benefit?

-- Children are given the opportunity to compete and participate in sport and physical activity beyond the school day
+- Children are given the opportunity to compete in sport and physical activity, during PE sessions.

 Key achievements to date